• Skip to primary navigation

 • Pop a good glug of olive oil to a large pot or dutch oven and place over a medium-high heat.
 Next add the onions once the oil is hot and gently fry until softened.
 Then add in the garlic for another 30 seconds.

-1 tbsp olive oil, 1 onion, 4 cloves garlic
+1 tablespoon olive oil, 1 onion, 4 cloves garlic

 • Add in the tomato paste (purée) and stir well.